zeinabhared/Employee-Tracker/README.md

 ## Installation
 The user should clone the repository from GitHub and download Node and mysql2.

-Run the following commands in your terminal to make sure the applications works correctly:
+Run the following commands in your terminal to make sure the application works correctly:
 * `` mysql -u root -p ``
 * Enter your password
 * `` source db/schema.sql; ``